Syllabus v 2020-03-29mb

 Spring 2020 HSG

-This course had to be reorganized on very short notice due to the COVID-19 pandemic.
+This course has is now entirely online due to the COVID-19 pandemic.

 - knowledge of concepts and theories related to social media and technology studies, communication science and business

 - familiarity with and critical analysis of social media as platforms and data brokers